Fractured Magic: Chapter Nineteen

 Maebhe looked over to where the old frìth was twirling and hopping about and giggled.
 “As funny as that would be, I like living.”

 “Really?
 I feel like we’re intruding.
-I mean, you’ve all been very welcoming, but Home feels so private.”
+You’ve all been very welcoming, but Home feels so private.”

 “Do you really believe that?”